Gluten-free bakers are divided on the issue of gums. Some swear by them, others swear at them.

 Based on emails I receive from you, many of you are still on the fence about whether or not the addition of gums to our gluten-free baked goods is truly necessary.

-In fact, when I first began baking gluten-free in 2007, I never used gums.
-In a way, my ignorance of gums in gluten-free baking was bliss because it led me to ways of achieving terrific results without those food additives.
+When I first began baking gluten-free in 2007 after my celiac diagnosis, I never used gums.
+In a way, my ignorance of gums in gluten-free baking was bliss because it led me to ways of achieving excellent results without those additives.
 Who knew, at the time, I was ahead of the curve when it comes to additive-free baking?!

-Several years ago, there was much hype about how we “must use xanthan gum in our gluten free baking to achieve quality results” (yes, that is from a well-known gluten-free baking guru… I won’t name them, but boy, are they wrong!) made me wonder if I was missing something.
+Several years ago, there was much hype about how we “must use xanthan gum in our gluten free baking to achieve quality results” (the well-known gluten-free baking guru who said that has since changed their tune and now asserts gums aren’t always necessary) that it made me wonder if I was missing something.

 Like many of you, I’ve tried it all.